Use the interactive map to explore the museum

 Horseman and The Brat by Cynthia Carlson

 A central member of the Pattern and Decoration movement, Cynthia Carlson rose to prominence in the late 1960s and early 1970s.
-She often used cake-decorating tools to pipes thick dabs of paint like frosting onto the canvas.
-She also added shaped to the canvases themselves to create patterns, such as the triangular edges of The Brat or the extended horizontal lines in The Horsemen.
-Two years after making these painting, Carlson quite literally embodied the definition of “women’s work” by piping her iconic thick paint shapes from floor to ceiling to cover all four walls of a room in New York’s Hundred Acres Gallery.
-She titled the piece Wallpaper Installation.
+She often used cake-decorating tools to pipe thick dabs of paint like frosting onto the canvas.
+She also added shapes to the border of the canvases themselves to create patterns, such as the triangular edges of The Brat or the extended horizontal lines in The Horsemen.
+Carlson quite literally embodied the definition of “women’s work” by painting wallpaper patterns by hand from floor to ceiling in whole room installations, such as the one at New York’s Hundred Acres Gallery in 1979 and here at the Virginia Museum of Fine Art’s Institute of Contemporary Art in 1980.

 PRECURSOR TO PATTERN & DECORATION